• Skip to primary navigation

 Day 19: Ferry and Travel to Manuel Antonio

-After the past week in Guanacaste, it’s time to head down the Central and South Pacific coast in the Puntarenas province.
-Today is a long travel day so bring lots of water and snacks.
+Today is a long travel day.
+It’s time to head down the Central and South Pacific coast in the Puntarenas province.

 The ferry has beautiful views of the Nicoya Peninsula and if you’re lucky, you may see some whales or dolphins!